 Yoga Nidra is a practice of deep relaxation through a guided journey.
 Because it provides a state of deep rest, a regular practice of Yoga Nidra is beneficial for restoring the nervous system and reconnecting with a sense of inner ease and inner balance.
 In today's world it is vital to have access to an inner space of quiet.
 All of Yoga is founded on the focus of liberation; and, Yoga Nidra, stemming from the Tantric Yogic practices, is that union of deep relaxation meeting our heightened presence to the moment.
 This is deeply transformative to our understanding, helping to gain insight from the internal Light. .

-Please feel welcome to join this live audio-only event on Saturday, March 27th, 7-8PM PST, meeting place will be Zoom.
-As we're all facing challenging times, these are pay-what-you-can events, for the timebeing.
+Please feel welcome to join this live audio-only event on Wednesday, September 22nd, 7-8PM PST, meeting place will be Zoom.
+As we're all facing challenging times, these remain as pay-what-you-can events, for the timebeing.